pedrostc/AoCDojo2-MarsRover/README.md

 - On the Red step, we will make decisions about the API design: what its contract looks like and what to expect.
 - On the Green stage, we define the bare minimum that we need to deliver the requirement specified by the test.
 - On the Refactor step, we can focus on the design of the solution, organizing the code better, removing duplications and applying patterns.

+### How to start - Zero, One, Many
+Normaly it can be a bit dificult to figure how to start testing, one way of dealing with that is by using the Zero-One-Many approach.
+- Zero: What's the behaviour when my input is nothing.
+This is a good place to start and gives the opportunity to think about the contract of our API.
+- One: What's the behaviour when I provide one input to my API?
+- Many: When I have list on inputs, how does my API behave?

 ### TDD side effects
 This approach to development has some side effects: